Tiffin Football Camps

-Gary Goff enters his sixth year as Head Football Coach at Tiffin University.
+Gary Goff enters his seventh year as Head Football Coach at Tiffin University.

 The Dragons used the momentum from 2015 to propel them to their most successful season in the GLIAC.
 Tiffin finished 8-3 overall, the first winning season since 2007-08.
 The success on the field translated into notice off the field, as Coach Goff was named GLIAC Coach of the Year, the first in program history.
 In conference play, TU posted a 7-3 record, finishing 2nd in the GLIAC South and 4th overall.
 Tiffin suffered numerous injuries, particularly on the offensive line, yet the Dragons showed great depth surrendering 10 less sacks than the previous season.
 The run game was a strong asset for Tiffin gaining 2,217 yards, the most under Coach Goff.
 Scoring wasn't a problem for Tiffin, averaging 31.4 points per game, 6th best in the GLIAC.
 Coach Goff's ground game scored 20 touchdowns, counterbalancing the 25 passing touchdowns thrown by Antonio Pipkin.
 The pass game continued to be strong for TU, averaging 232.9 yards per game, 11.6 yards per catch, and 7.5 yards per pass.
 As a unit, Tiffin's offense committed only 11 turnovers, a new single season record for least turnovers committed.

 If their was an award for most improved, the Tiffin University defense would be the recipient.
 Tiffin surrendered 22 points per game (4th in the GLIAC), six points less than the prior season.
 The group finished with the 2nd best pass defense in the GLIAC (186.8 y/g), and surrendered six less rushing touchdowns than 2015.
 Tiffin finished with 13 interceptions (3rd in the GLIAC), 20 total turnovers, and 24 sacks.
 On 3rd down, Tiffin allowed a 34% conversion rate, improving by 13% from the previous season.